Photo Of Josiah Duggar and Lauren Swanson Keeps Fans Guessing At Wedding Date

 — TLC Network (@TLC) March 6, 2018

-One date that has been thrown around, and is a good possibility, is June 30.
+One date that has been thrown around is June 30.
 There are two babies due very soon in the Duggar family.
 Joe and Kendra are due on Father’s Day, while Jinger and Jeremy Vuolo are expecting their daughter in July.
 June 30 would be right in the middle of those dates.
-Hopefully, baby boy Duggar will arrive before then and the Vuolo baby would not be here just yet.
+Hopefully, baby boy Duggar will arrive before then and the Vuolo baby would come shortly after the wedding.
 Of course, you just never know about babies.

 There are many possibilities on when Josiah and Lauren will be tying the knot, including New Year’s eve.
 That date was on their bridal registry, but that is highly unlikely to be true.
 It could be that they are timing it just right to be able to air their wedding during the next season of Counting On, which begins on July 30.
 The likelihood of their wedding taking place before then is very good.